vanjazeli/image-reveal-animations/README.md

 # image-reveal-animations
-Some GSAP image reveal animations that trigger on hover.
+A small and simple JavaScript library which uses GSAP to create some image reveal animations that trigger on HTML element hover.